 Reported benefits of consuming cannabis edibles range from inflammation and glaucoma relief to reduced anxiety and muscle spasticity.
 Marijuana has been found to be less addictive and harmful than alcohol, cocaine, tobacco, and many other drugs.
 Yet cannabis myths continue to make the rounds online, especially around “newer” products like edibles.

-Below, we debunk a few of the most prevalent cannabis edible myths.
+Debunking a few of the most prevalent myths about cannabis edibles.

 Myth #1: Cannabis edibles don’t provide any short-term benefits